nehaljwani/team.exiv2.org/book/IMaEA.md

 | $ ./tvisitor R path   | $ exiv2 -pR path | Recursively print the structure of the image |
 | $ ./tvisitor X path   | $ exiv2 -pX path | Print the XMP/xml in the image |

-There's a deliberate bug in the code in tvisitor.c++.
-He doesn't know how to recover the XMP/xml from a tiff.
+There's a deliberate bug in the code in tvisitor.cpp.
+The class Tiff doesn't know how to recover the XMP/xml.
 You the reader, can investigate a fix.
-You can look in c
+You will find the solution in the code in the Exiv2 library.

 Let's see the recursive version in action: